What is the Lymphatic System?

-Let us take a look at these areas in a little more detail… A little recap for you on circulation…Arteries take blood from the heart to the body, and veins take blood from the body back to the heart.
-Where does the lymphatic system fit in to all of this?
-Well, the tubes (or vessels) of the lymphatic system roughly follow the pathway of the veins in the body (so back towards the heart).
-The pump of the heart creates pressure, which drives blood through the arteries where it gets distributed to all of the different tissues of the body (i.e. our skin, muscles, bones and organs).
+The tubes (or vessels) of the lymphatic system roughly follow the pathway of the veins in the body.
+The veins in our body functions to send blood back to the heart.
+The heart then pumps blood back out to the body through the arteries.
 However, the pressure from the arteries causes some of the fluid and nutrients in blood to leak out into the surrounding areas.
-This is where the lymphatic tubes kick in.
-They pick up the excess fluid and nutrients (mainly proteins) and send it all back towards the heart to be re-used by the body.
-This ensures every valuable bit of fluid and nutrition in the body is not wasted.
-Very efficient right?!
-The fluid that travels through lymph vessels is simply called ‘lymph’.
+The lymphatic tubes then pick up the excess fluid and nutrients (mainly proteins) and send it all back towards the heart to be re-used by the body.
+Therefore, all the fluid and nutrients in the body is not wasted.
+The fluid that travels through the lymphatic vessels are called ‘lymphs’.

-Before we forget, in the small intestines there are some very specialised lymph vessels which help the body to absorb fats from the foods we eat.
-This is another important function of the lymphatic system!
+The small intestines also have some specialised lymph vessels, that help the body absorb fats from the foods we eat.
+This is another important function of the lymphatic system.

 A dysfunctional Lymphatic System?

 Sometimes the flow of the fluids in our body can become compromised – this can occur from an injury or disease.
 As a result, congestion can occur and things may become stagnate.
 Take a look out the effects that this can have, down below.

 - lymphedema – a swelling caused from a backlog of fluid

 - commonly seen in the hands, arms, feet and leg